persteenolsen/umbraco-13-starter-one/README.md

 hostingModel="inprocess"

-Upload the SQLite DB to the remote server
+Upload the SQLite DB to umbraco/Data at the remote server

 # Settings for Production